As grants get funded from our mites, the photos will change from black-and-white to vibrant color.

 - District Mission Goal

-Amount collected toward our $82,314 District Mission Goal
+Amount applied toward our $82,314 District Mission Goal

 Intern Serving on the Navajo Reservation in New Mexico